Hafez al-Assad: Arab Belt project

 From 1973 to 1976, under Assad's orders, an Arabization campaign known as the "Arab Belt" was carried out in northeastern Syria.
-Assad government called campaign "Plan to establish model state farms in the Jazira region".
+The Assad government called the campaign "Plan to establish model state farms in the Jazira region".
 The aim of the campaign was to change the ethnic composition of north-east Syria in favor of the Arabs and to the detriment of the local inhabitants, the Kurds.
 It involved the seizure of land which was then settled with Arabs displaced by the creation of Lake Assad.
 The programme was implemented in 1973; forcibly deporting around 140,000 Kurds from 332 villages and confiscating their lands around a 180-mile strip.
-Tens of thousands of Arab settlers coming from Raqqa were then granted these lands to establish settlements.
-The area of the project was a strip of land - almost 15 km in breadth - that extended over 375 km in length; across the north-eastern boundary-regions of Syria with Turkey and Iraq.
+Tens of thousands of Arab settlers coming from Raqqa were then granted these stolen lands to establish settlements in which to permanently live.
+The area of the project was a strip of land - almost 15km in breadth - that extended over 375km in length; across the north-eastern boundary-regions of Syria with Turkey and Iraq.

 The Arabs were provided with weapons and divided between more than 50 so-called model farms in the Jazira Region and to the north of Raqqa.
 Twelve were built each around Qamishli and Al-Malakiyah and sixteen around Ras al Ayn.
 The Kurdish village names of the area were replaced by Arabic names not necessarily related to the traditions and history of the region.
 These Arabs are named as Maghmurin (مغمورين Maġmūrīn, which is affected by flooding).
-The campaign has eventually faded out in 1976, but the deported Kurds were not allowed to return.
+The campaign was eventually faded out in 1976, but the deported Kurds have not been allowed to return.